Qarj/puppeteer-cucumber-example/README.md

         Then I should see search results
 ```

-`common.js` should be updated also
+`common.js` should be updated also - we now have the generic `clickOnItem` and `visitHomepage` functions.
 ```
-// features/step_defintions/common.js
+// features/step_definitions/common.js

 const { Given, When, Then } = require('cucumber');